 Working Off-Campus Prior to Graduation

-The only way to work off campus before your graduate is to apply for Curricular Practical Training (CPT).
+The ONLY way to work off campus before your graduate is to apply for Curricular Practical Training (CPT).
 CPT provides opportunities for experiential learning during the academic year and the summer that are directly related to your major.
-If you are considering an internship or research position, please contact Ms. Lynn Levesque for an appointment to discuss the CPT application with Tina Chen.
+CPT employment may be paid or unpaid.
+If you are considering an internship or research position, please contact Dean Tina for an appointment to discuss the CPT application.

-There are three critical rules about CPT that you must follow:
+There are five critical rules about CPT that you must follow:

 Before you can apply for CPT you must already have secured an internship/research position.